 Meanwhile, the book, once viewed as a superficial gothic romance, is now seen as a classic – a brilliantly plotted mystery whose characters, like Rebecca herself, have survived – and deepened – long after their time.

-This is a summary of a much longer blog which is in preparation on a queer insight du Maurier and Rebecca.
-One more book in the Lavender Menace Queer Books Archive.
+This is a summary of a longer blog which is in preparation and will appear here soon.